 It’s very important to set clear objectives upfront – employees must know what needs to be delivered and when.

 You need people who can manage their time well!
-This is a vital skill for being successful when not in the office.
+This is a vital skill for being successful at work when not in the office.
 Working remotely seems brilliant as we can either stay at home, work from a shared space or travel while working at the same time but in such circumstances it’s super easy to forget about self-discipline.
 You need to find out how your candidates handle their daily responsibilities and if they respect deadlines.
 Time management skills are a total must.
 Staying focused and remaining responsible when it comes to the deadlines requires a lot of self-control.
 Therefore, when it comes to evaluating candidates it’s best to ask open questions

 about their previous experiences concerning working in a fast-paced environment with minimum supervision.
 You may want to find out if they were able to meet the deadlines and how they planned their schedule.